Pulsechain and Crypto explained

-The advantages of cryptocurrencies include the cheaper and faster transfer of funds and the fact that a decentralized system cannot collapse on one part.
+The advantages of cryptocurrencies include the cheaper and faster transfer of funds and the fact that a decentralized system cannot collapse on one part, highlighting the strengths of funding trading plus.
 The disadvantages of cryptocurrencies are the high price volatility,the probability of being a target of cryptocurrency scams, and the high level of energy consumption.
 However, a solution has been introduced for this last part.
 More on this later.

 The best-known cryptocurrency is Bitcoin, followed by Ethereum and other smaller cryptocurrencies and blockchains, such as Pulsechain.